 Take High School Classes Online

 For instance, Stanford University has an online high school which features 7 English courses and lets you enroll to take as many of them as you want.

 Brown University also offers a set of online pre-college courses.
 They have 4 related classes on nonfiction, travel writing, formal college writing, and a humanities seminar on evolutionary thought.

 Take Summer Classes on College Campuses

 Are you super confident in your abilities or interested in something specific you can't find anywhere else?
 Maybe the best thing for you to do is prove yourself on a whole another level!
 Just think, doing well on a college-level course will look great on your transcript, and you might even get college credit for it!

-Still wrestling over whether AP or IB better?
+Still wrestling over whether AP or IB is better?
 Check out our guide to deciding between them.

-And don’t forget to read about the new enhanced ACT writing test.
+And don't forget to read about the ACT Writing test and SAT essay.

 Have friends who also need help with test prep?
 Share this article!

 Anna scored in the 99th percentile on her SATs in high school, and went on to major in English at Princeton and to get her doctorate in English Literature at Columbia.
 She is passionate about improving student access to higher education.